Our Price

-Our Price was a chain of record stores in the United Kingdom and Ireland from 1971 until 2004.
+Our Price is a British online music and entertainment retailer, and a former music and entertainment retail chain.
+The original retail chain traded in the United Kingdom and Ireland from 1971 to 2004.
+Its current online operations were launched in April 2024.

 History

 Founded in 1971 by Gary Nesbitt, Edward Stollins and Mike Isaacs, their first store was located in London's Finchley Road.
 Until 1976, the first six stores were branded The Tape Revolution, by Bob Fowler of Fowler Coates Ltd and concentrated on selling the then-new compact cassette format and eight-track tapes.

 From 1976, the chain was rebranded as Our Price Records, in response to higher demand for vinyl records over eight tracks or cassettes.
 In 1988, it was rebranded once again as Our Price Music, as record labels began to distribute the new CD format.
 In 1993, the by then three-hundred-store chain was renamed for the final time simply as Our Price.

 The company's headquarters were in London, with an administrative office above the store on Kensington High Street and promotional offices in Wood Lane, White City.
 It initially focused on the rock album buyer, with regular imports of "cut-out" albums from the United States, a remainder and over-stock store on Charing Cross Road branded as Surplus Records, and a mail order business driven largely by advertising in the music press.

 These markets fell away as the chain grew substantially from 1980 onwards, when the company purchased the existing chain Harlequin Records, which had numerous high street retail sites around the UK.
 Thereafter, rapid national expansion followed, with the 100th Our Price store opening in the Kings Road, Chelsea, the 200th at Stirling and the 300th in Brixton, South London.